ACEnglish/truvari/README.md

 ## More Information

-Find more details and discussions about Truvari on the [WIKI page](https://github.com/spiralgenetics/truvari/wiki).
+Find more details and discussions about Truvari on the [WIKI page](https://github.com/spiralgenetics/truvari/wiki) or the [documentation](https://docs.contour.so/spiralgenetics/truvari).

 [https://www.spiralgenetics.com](https://www.spiralgenetics.com)